jordbort/lemony-friend/README.md

 Use this command to update the list of usernames lemony_friend will ignore in certain situations.
 These include welcoming back the user if they haven't spoken in a while, being informed a user is marked as "away" when mentioning them, and being targeted with UndertaleBot, as well as other fun number responses.

-- `cli settings playPCG` or `cli s pcg` (boolean)

-Use this command to control whether or not Lemony_friend will attempt to catch a Pokémon when PokemonCommunityGame makes an announcement in chat.

-- `cli settings pokeballQuantity` or `cli s pq` (number)
+- `cli settings maxDefinitionLength` or `cli s mdl` (number)

-Use this command to change the amount of pokeballs lemony_friend will attempt to purchase if PokemonCommunityGame says it doesn't have pokeballs.
-This can be used to help lemony_friend avoid a loop of continually trying and failing to use pokeballs and purchasing them when it runs out and can't afford to purchase the quantity currently set.
+Use this command to set the maximum number of entries lemony_friend will use from the definition of a word using `!define`.
+It will usually try to keep the definition to one message.